-All children have a right to an education that offers equal opportunity and an inclusive curriculum in a community which develops sensitivity to differences.
+All children have a right to an education that offers equal opportunity and an inclusive curriculum in a community which is sensitive to difference.
 Each child is encouraged and supported to achieve spiritually, socially and academically, within the Christian church school ethos of love and respect for all.
+We believe that the story of the Good Samaritan underpins our teaching and learning for all, providing the children with our school vision that kindness, care, thoughtfulness, love and respect are paramount for becoming resilient and successful adults, regardless of any barriers to learning.